runwiththerhythm/gig_vault/README.md

 *([amiresponsive](https://ui.dev/amiresponsive?url=https://gig-vault-2fe6800a7bea.herokuapp.com), [techsini](https://techsini.com/multi-mockup), etc.)*
 Having issues generating site mockups?
 This is likely due to security policies with your deployed site.
 If you open up your DevTools, there may be an error referencing `X-Frame-Options`.

-For Chrome users, head over to http://bit.ly/3iRPn4u and install the extension within your browser.
-Once installed, navigate back to the mockup site of your choice.
-You should find your site rendering in the various devices now.

-Alternatively, open your project in Gitpod and run the server.
-Once the site is running, click the `Ports` tab from your Gitpod Terminal.
-Click the padlock on the appropriate port for your project (`Flask: 5000`, `Django: 8000`).
-This will make your local page public temporarily.
-Now, copy the URL of your live-preview page into the responsive tool above.
-You should find your site rendering in the various devices.

-🛑 --- END ---- 🛑

 ![screenshot](documentation/mockup.png)